jgonz19/jgonz19/README.md

 - 👋 Hi, I’m Jeyson Gonzalez
 - 👀 I’m interested in Web Development, Java and new Tech!
 - 🌱 I’m currently learning Flutter und React
-- 💞️ I’m looking to collaborate on Web App
 - 📫 How to reach me Github: https://github.com/jgonz19 or Linkedin: https://www.linkedin.com/in/jeyson-gonzalez-1666ba19a

 <!---